Mwxzqt/Mwxzqt/README.md

 Passionate about transforming ideas into code, I’m a dedicated tech student willing to become some day a FULLSTACK PRO.

 - 🏢 Working at **ITB** in **Barcelona, CAT**
-- 🌱 Currently learning **Currently diving into the world of web development, mastering the latest frameworks and honing my JavaScript skills.**
+- 🌱 Currently learning **Currently diving into the world of web development, database and coding in general!**
 - ⚡ I once built a fully functional website in a single weekend just to impress my friends!

 ## Tech Stack